 Fresno Grizzlies Game Notes vs Rancho Cucamonga

 The Grizzlies and Quakes continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Case Williams and Quakes RHP Jerming Rosario are the probable starters.
+Grizzlies RHP McCade Brown and Quakes LHP Benony Robles are the probable starters.
 I have attached the roster/game notes.

 THE SINGLE-A DODGERS ARE IN TOWN: The Fresno Grizzlies and Rancho Cucamonga Quakes (Dodgers Single-A affiliate) continue their six-game series tonight at Chukchansi Park.
 This is the first of two meetings between the clubs and the only regular season series in downtown Fresno.
 Last season, the Grizzlies and Quakes only played each other six times, all in Fresno.
 The Grizzlies won four of the six games, including an epic 10-9 comeback, walk-off win on July 3rd.